brianbroderick/lantern/README.md

 Assuming that your Go workspace is set up, run `go build`.
 If not, first visit [Golang](https://golang.org/) to set it up.
 Building the file may take a couple of minutes because it's compiling parts of the PG lib.

+## You'll be able to see

+* Frequently run queries
+* Slowest queries
+* Line of code that ran the query
+* Which client ran the query
+* Filter/Group by day of week

+## How it works

+It ships PG query logs to Redis using the Redislog extension.
+PG log shipper takes these messages from Redis, aggregates them to a 1 minute grain, and then bulk inserts them into Elasticsearch.
+You can then build whatever visualisations and dashboards that you want using Kibana or anther tool that can query ES.

 ## Config

 It's easy to config.
-You will need the redislog extension compiled into your PG install.
+You will need the [Redislog extension](github.com/2ndquadrant-it/redislog) compiled into your PG install.
 Assuming that's the case, you'll add these lines to the postgresql.conf:

 ```
 shared_preload_libraries = 'redislog'